ulises-8/Readme/Readme.md

 - I then took an intermediate-level course, and finally, an "advanced data structures and algorithms" class
 - In total, there are 19 projects (10 intermediate, 9 advanced) in the Python repository that illustrate my perseverance, growth and progress in programming :muscle:

-- I then took an Intro to Data Science course at De Anza College, where I fell in love wih extracting, analyzing and visualizing data :fire:
+- :chart_with_upwards_trend: I then took an Intro to Data Science course at De Anza College, where I fell in love wih extracting, analyzing and visualizing data :bar_chart:
-- Similarly, I'm profficient in SQL and RDBMS

 - 👀 I’m very interested in software development, NLP, ML and data science
 - I have experience in Numpy, Pandas, Matplotlib, Seaborn, Scikit-learn and NLTK
 - In addition to experience in SQL and Linux
 - 🌱 I’m currently learning PL/SQL, AWS and JavaScript
 - :rocket: I’m looking forward to collaborating as a software developer or data scientist at a company with ambitious goals
-- 📫 ulises.marian@hotmail.com
+- 📫 ulises.marian8@gmail.com